Official Injury Claim quarterly data releases

-The other 62.8% (28,694) are what are known as ‘tariff-plus’ claims, where claimants are looking for damages which may or may not include a tariff element but require some element of JC Guidance assessment for non-tariff injury.
-How quickly they can be resolved - as the industry awaits the outcome of fast-tracked appeals to determine damages level for such claims - remains to be seen.
+The other 62.8% (28,694) are what are known as ‘tariff-plus’ claims, where claimants are looking for damages that may or may not include a tariff element but require some element of JC Guidance assessment for non-tariff injury.
+How quickly they can be resolved — as the industry awaits the outcome of fast-tracked appeals to determine damages level for such claims — remains to be seen.

-Whether contending only that tariff injuries were suffered or something else, 25.5% of all claimants set out that either or both of their injury and/or circumstances were ‘exceptional’ so that they should be awarded an uplift.
+Whether contending only that tariff injuries were suffered or something else, 25.5% of all claimants set out that either or both of their injuries and/or circumstances were ‘exceptional’ so that they should be awarded an uplift.
 Those who were represented were much less likely to claim for exceptional circumstances uplift (just 24%) relative to those pursuing claims in person (40%).

 It seems fair to say that claims numbers are yet to recover and we will need to watch this space on that.
-It is a stated Government aim that claim numbers will reduce post these reforms so we may never see the pre-COVID monthly average again.
+It is a stated Government aim that claims numbers will reduce post these reforms so we may never see the pre-COVID monthly average again.

 Liability responses suggest a pragmatic approach by insurers, perhaps with lawyers — who might be prepared to take more challenging liability scenarios forward than the lay claimant — meeting a little more resistance.

 Whiplash has not disappeared, far from it, being detailed in over 98% of claims on which an indication of injury was set out in the SCNF.
-Two thirds of claims are more than just tariff, so not as straightforward as the authors of the reforms might have hoped, and they will prove the most troublesome in the short term.
+Two-thirds of claims are more than just tariff, so not as straightforward as the authors of the reforms might have hoped, and they will prove the most troublesome in the short term.

 Clarification is needed on what ‘exceptional circumstances’ means.
 The propensity for uplift to be sought more by unrepresented claimants suggests either that the lay claimant does not understand when a court might award such an uplift or perhaps that lawyers serve a role of dampening claimant ambitions.
 There is no ‘appeal litigation’ on that point (unlike the ‘tariff plus’ question) and so low-level decisions on what is and isn’t exceptional should be here soon.